YanBD/Scrappers/README.md

 # title_h1_excel_extraction
 python Script to parse an excel file to visit a website and scrap title of the page as well as all H1 tags found on the page using requests, pandas, BeautifulSoup, and openpyxl

+To use this script first ensure all package notated above are properly imported to your ide.